Data extracted in April 2021.

 Figure 2 shows an analysis of the amount of waste generated in a standardised form, in relation to population size.
-The high levels of waste generated in some of the smaller EU Member States can be clearly seen, with a particularly high value recorded for Finland where on average 22.4 tonnes of waste were generated per inhabitant in 2016, more than four times the 5.0 tonnes per inhabitant average across the EU-28.
-Several of the Member States with particularly high levels of waste generated per inhabitant reported very high shares of waste from mining and quarrying, while elsewhere construction and demolition often contributed high shares.
+The high levels of total waste generated in some of the smaller EU Member States can be clearly seen, with a particularly high value recorded for Finland where on average 22.4 tonnes of waste were generated per inhabitant in 2016, more than four times the 5.1 tonnes per inhabitant average across the EU.
+Several of the Member States with particularly high levels of waste generated per inhabitant reported very high shares of waste from mining and quarrying, while elsewhere construction and demolition often contributed to the high shares.

 Waste generation excluding major mineral waste

-Across the EU Member States, waste generation excluding major mineral wastes ranged, in 2016, from an average of 9.0 tonnes per inhabitant in Estonia per to 0.8 tonnes per inhabitant in Croatia and Cyprus.
+Across the EU Member States, waste generation excluding major mineral waste ranged, in 2016, from an average of 9.0 tonnes per inhabitant in Estonia to 0.8 tonnes per inhabitant in Cyprus and Croatia.
 The large quantity of waste generated in Estonia is related to energy production based on oil shale.

-Table 2 shows the development of EU-28 waste generation excluding major mineral wastes analysed by economic activity.
-In 2016, the highest levels of waste generation were recorded for waste and water services (208 million tonnes), for households (186 million tonnes) and for manufacturing activities (228 million tonnes, 208 million tonnes and 190 million tonnes).
-Their developments followed different patterns over time: waste generation (excluding major mineral waste) by water and waste services increased by 105.7 % between 2004 and 2016.
-The quantity of waste (excluding major mineral waste) generated from construction also grew but only by 4.0 %.
-At the same time, waste generated (excluding major mineral waste) by households remained quite stable.
-Waste (excluding major mineral waste) generated by agriculture, forestry and fishing fell by 67.9 % and that from mining and quarrying by 31.8 %.
-Likewise, the quantity of waste (excluding major mineral waste) generated by manufacturing activities and by other sectors also diminished quite considerably, down by 29.9 % and 11.0 % respectively.
+Table 2 shows the development of EU waste generation excluding major mineral waste analysed by economic activity.
+In 2016, the highest levels of waste generation were recorded for waste and water services (208 million tonnes), for households (186 million tonnes) and for manufacturing activities (196 million tonnes, 181 million tonnes and 180 million tonnes).
+Their developments followed different patterns over time: between 2004 and 2016 waste generation (excluding major mineral waste) by waste and water services and by households increased by 160.0 % and +4.2 %, respectively, and by manufacturing activities diminished quite considerably, down by 25.0 %.

 Hazardous waste generation